 - Remove or comment out any unwanted code and verify that the sample code makes sense for your organization’s Tessitura configuration, paying special attention to @response_code

-- Make a point to modify the procedure to remove hard bounces, unsubscribes, and abuse complaints
+- Make a point to modify the procedure to remove hard bounces, unsubscribes, and abuse complaints (Note: abuse complaints by default are send back as @responsecode 5 which is the same as unsubscribe).

 As a note of reference: